 WHAT EVIDENCE DOES THE SSA NEED TO PROVE DISABILITY?

 The SSA requires medical evidence that proves the type, extent, and site of the primary, recurrent, or metastatic lesions in your pleura.
-If the primary site of your pleural cancer cannot be identified, then the SSA will use evidence documenting the sites of metastasis to evaluate the impairment under SSA listing 13.27.
+If the primary site of your pleural cancer cannot be identified, then the SSA will use evidence documenting the sites of metastasis to evaluate the cancer under SSA listing 13.27.

 In some situations, very serious adverse effects may interrupt and prolong anticancer therapy for a continuous period of almost 12 months.
-In these situations, the SSA may determine that your condition will preclude you from working for at least 12 months.
+In these situations, the SSA may determine that your condition will prevent you from working for at least 12 months.
 If that is the case, then the SSA will find you meet listing 13.15.